loivsen/UmbracoDocs/new-backoffice/tutorials/creating-your-first-extension.md

 npm install
 ```

+{% hint style="warning" %}
-If you see any errors during this process, make sure that you have the right tools installed (Node, .NET and so on) make sure you have followed the steps on how to [Setup Your Development Environment](../extending/development-flow.md).
+If you run into any errors, follow these steps:
+- Make sure that you have the right tools installed (Node, .NET and so on).
+- Make sure you have followed the steps on how to [Setup Your Development Environment](../extending/development-flow.md).
+{% endhint %}

 Next, create a new file called `vite.config.ts` and insert the following code: